10 Effective Treatments For A Stiff Neck

 If you ever happen to visit Thailand, one of the things you are not likely to miss is getting a life-changing Thai massage!
 Thai massage is a well-known therapy for stiff necks.
 Fortunately, it is also easy to find a place to get this massage.

 This traditional Thai healing practice combines assisted yoga postures, Indian Ayurvedic principles, and acupressure.
-The Thai massage will help you relax and heal you from any tension that’s built up in your neck.
+The Thai massage will help you relax and relieve any tension that’s built up in your neck.

-- Break down adhesions within muscles, improving suppleness and mobility.
+• Break down adhesions within muscles to improve suppleness and mobility.

 Cold/Hot Therapy

 Cold/Hot Therapy is often recommended for people with stiff necks.
 It helps relieve aching neck pain that results from muscle or joint damage.
 For cold therapy, a water bottle usually filled with cold water, a pad cooled in the freezer, or cool water can be used.
-Heat therapy, or thermotherapy, involves using a heated water bottle, pads that can be heated in a microwave, and a warm bath.
+Heat therapy, or thermotherapy, involves using a heated water bottle, microwave-heated pads, and a warm bath.

 Craniosacral Therapy